microsoft/ignite-learning-paths/ops/ops40/README.md

     arguments: '--version $(Build.BuildId)'
 ```

-- Return a list of helm release, and show that the chart used to release the `CHART` has a version that matches the build id.
+3. Return a list of helm release, and show that the chart used to release the `CHART` has a version that matches the build-id.

 ```
 $ helm list

-NAME                    REVISION        UPDATED                         STATUS          CHART                           NAMESPACE my-tt-cart              2               Wed Sep 18 21:18:46 2019        DEPLOYED        cart-api-1818                   default
+NAME                    REVISION        UPDATED                         STATUS          CHART                           NAMESPACE my-tt-cart              3               Mon Oct 14 13:14:25 2019        DEPLOYED        cart-api-1                      default
 ```

-- Return a list of pods to get the name of the cart pod.
+4. Return a list of pods to get the name of the cart pod.

 ```
 $ kubectl get pods